There are six (6) GGS available namely:

 - Automation & Digital Guarantee Scheme (ADGS)

-- The Government of Malaysia will guarantee the Financial Institutions (“FIs”) on the credit facilities provided to eligible SME companies with a guarantee coverage of 70%.
+- The Government of Malaysia will guarantee the Financial Institutions (“FIs”) on the credit facilities provided to eligible SME companies with a guarantee coverage up to 80%.

 - Eligible SMEs should apply for credit facilities at any of our participating FIs.

 - The FIs are the source of funds and the Government of Malaysia will guarantee FIs as mentioned above.